vbaconnet-ledger/developer-portal/_docs/nano-app/deliverables-checklist.md

 **I certify that**:
 - My app repository has a test folder that contains the Unit Tests list and the functional Tests
-- The App has been fully tested with a companion app or a CLI
+- The App has been fully tested with a companion wallet (CLI or GUI)

 #### Compliance